-Purpose To offer competitive benefits.
-Amount Life and accident insurance: the combined annual cost of premiums for executive directors is less than €100,000.
-Health insurance: the combined annual cost of premiums for executive directors is less than €34,000.
-Use of a company vehicle: the combined annual cost represented by this benefit afforded to the Executive Directors €60,000.
-Procedure Life and accident insurance: The Company has taken out life insurance policies to cover the executive directors in case of death or disablement.
-Health insurance: the executive directors are beneficiaries of a collective health insurance policy that the Company has taken out for its senior executives.
+• Life and accident insurance: the combined annual cost of premiums for executive directors is less than €100,000.
+Amount Health insurance: the combined annual cost of premiums for executive directors is less than €34,000. • Use of a company vehicle: the combined annual cost represented by this benefit afforded to the Executive Directors €60,000.
+Life and accident insurance: The Company has taken out life insurance policies to cover the executive directors in case of death or disablement.
+Procedure Health insurance: the executive directors are beneficiaries of a collective health insurance policy that the Company has taken out for its senior executives.
 Use of vehicle: in line with the policy established to this end by the Company.